Find a Law Firm

 Ready to buy a new home?
 Failing to check that a lawyer is on the Leeds Building Society list of approved solicitors can put your transaction at risk of delay or failure.

-A precondition to being on the Leeds Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Leeds Building Society) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.
+The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and Leeds Building Society are the client.
+A precondition to being on the Leeds Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Leeds Building Society).
+The CML Handbook conditions require your lawyer to disclose issues such as defects will the lease so that Leeds Building Society can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.

 Can I register a complaint to Leeds Building Society about the lawyers being on the Leeds Building Society conveyancing panel?

-There is little point in complaining directly to Leeds Building Society.
+Complaining to Leeds Building Society about their conveyancing panel is unlikely to yield much of a response.
 All solicitors and conveyancer must have a complaints procedure.
 Usually one can find this information from the solicitor’s or conveyancer’s website or ask at their office.
 They must tell you about it if you ask.

 The Legal Ombudsman will make sure that your complaint is properly dealt with by the solicitor.
 It can also advise you how to complain.